 Hatching Eggs > Keep egg on original Leaf

-The eggs of some species of butterflies can collapse or perish if they are cut away from the leaf they were laid on.
-When this is the case, it is best to keep the egg on the original leaf it was laid on.
+The eggs of some species of butterflies can collapse or perish if they are cut out from the original leaf they were laid on, even if the egg remains in tact on the cut-out portion of this original leaf.

 -